 how much hydrogen is produced today?

-- grey hydrogen from fossil fuels,
+- Grey hydrogen from fossil fuels,

-steam methane reforming (SMR) of natural gas (62%),
+Process: Steam methane reforming (SMR) of natural gas (62%),

-CH4 + H2O ⇌ CO + 3 H2 (Syngas),
+Chemistry: CH4 + H2O ⇌ CO + 3 H2 (Syngas),

 CO + H2O ⇌ CO2 + H2

-~1.5-2 EUR/kg depends on the price of natural gas.
+Costs: This is currently the cheapest source of hydrogen, ~1.5-2 EUR/kg, depends on the price of natural gas.

-- hydrogen from carbonization processes.
+- Hydrogen from carbonization processes.

-- hydrogen as a byproduct (16%) of other chemical processes, caustic soda, chlorine, etc. In some cases it is free.
+- Hydrogen as a byproduct (16%) of other chemical processes, caustic soda, chlorine, etc. In some cases it is free.

 So we shall be seeing hydrogen production go primarily green by 2050.
-With solar and wind becoming much cheaper and green electricity available in abundance, green hydrogen might also become competitive, …
+With solar and wind electricity becoming much cheaper and green electricity available in abundance, green hydrogen might also become competitive, …

-- if a market for green H2-based products develops,
+- If a market for green H2-based products develops,

-- if polluting is penalized,
+- If polluting is penalized,

 agricultural use of hydrogen.

-- ammonia feeds the world.
+- Ammonia feeds the world.

 - 30% or more of global hydrogen production is used to produce ammonia for fertilizers.